 - Going after the ticks shacking up with field mice

 - Creating a tick barrier on the edge of my yard

-To get at the ticks living with the mice, I sprayed cotton with a permethrin (about $6), a pesticide that kills ticks but not mice, and stuffed the cotton in toilet paper tubes.
+To get at the ticks living with the mice, I sprayed cotton with a permethrin (about $6 at home improvement stores), a pesticide that kills ticks but not mice, and stuffed the cotton in toilet paper tubes.
 Then I put the tubes in the brushy undergrowth in the woods edging my lawn.